 Afterward, dive into modern history with a tour of the Reunification Palace.
 Formerly the Independence Palace of the South Vietnamese president, this 60s style building was famously stormed by tanks on April 30, 1975, signifying the fall of South Vietnam.
 It is still in its original state, and the original tanks remain on display near the entrance gates.

 Continue to the harrowing War Remnants Museum, which comprehensively documents the travails of the long Vietnam- American War.
-Inside are detailed photographic exhibitions; outside is a collection of tanks, planes and weapons.
+Inside are detailed photographic exhibitions; outside is a collection of tanks, planes, and weapons.
 A powerful experience, this museum is guaranteed to provoke strong emotions.

 We conclude the tour at the central Ben Thanh Market, where vendors display a vast array of goods and handicrafts, appealing to every taste.

-Overnight at hotel.
+Overnight at the hotel.